CFMTech/slides-osxp21/slides.md

 --- ---

-##### Context <!-- .element: class="fragment" data-fragment-index="1" -->
+##### Context

-- You are a Python developer. <!-- .element: class="fragment" data-fragment-index="1" -->
+- You are a Python developer.
-- Expectations: <!-- .element: class="fragment" data-fragment-index="2" -->
+- Expectations: <!-- .element: class="fragment" data-fragment-index="1" -->
-   - Implement a resource critical function (primality check )<!-- .element: class="fragment" data-fragment-index="2" -->
+   - Implement a resource critical function (primality check )<!-- .element: class="fragment" data-fragment-index="1" -->
-   - Minimum memory consumption <!-- .element: class="fragment" data-fragment-index="3" -->
+   - Minimum memory consumption <!-- .element: class="fragment" data-fragment-index="2" -->
-   - A call does not last more than a few milliseconds <!-- .element: class="fragment" data-fragment-index="4" -->
+   - A call does not last more than a few milliseconds <!-- .element: class="fragment" data-fragment-index="3" -->

 ---

-##### Questions <!-- .element: class="fragment" data-fragment-index="1" -->
+##### Questions

-* How can we prove the algorithm performs adequatly? <!-- .element: class="fragment" data-fragment-index="1" -->
+* How can we prove the algorithm performs adequatly?
-* How do we monitor the resource consumption? <!-- .element: class="fragment" data-fragment-index="2" -->
+* How do we monitor the resource consumption? <!-- .element: class="fragment" data-fragment-index="1" -->
-* How do we compare resource usage between runs? <!-- .element: class="fragment" data-fragment-index="3" -->
+* How do we compare resource usage between runs? <!-- .element: class="fragment" data-fragment-index="2" -->
-* If we rely on a third party, how can we check its evolution? <!-- .element: class="fragment" data-fragment-index="4" -->
+* If we rely on a third party, how can we check its evolution? <!-- .element: class="fragment" data-fragment-index="3" -->
-* Optionally, how can we check such requirements from CI? <!-- .element: class="fragment" data-fragment-index="5" -->
+* Optionally, how can we check such requirements from CI? <!-- .element: class="fragment" data-fragment-index="4" -->

 ---
-##### Initial attempt <!-- .element: class="fragment" data-fragment-index="1" -->
+##### Initial attempt

-- With pytest, our test might look like: <!-- .element: class="fragment" data-fragment-index="1" -->
+- With pytest, our test might look like:

 ```python [1-7]
 import pytest